haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/trouble/environments-logs.md

 ## Application logs {#app-log}
 To review other application logs in Staging or Production, you can access and review those logs in `/var/log/platform/<project ID>`.

-For Staging, the project ID has `_stg` at the end.
-For example, if you receive 500 errors in Staging and want to review the nginx logs, you can SSH to the Staging environment and locate the logs in `/var/log/platform/<project ID>_stg`.
+For Staging, the project ID has `_stg` at the end. 例如， if you receive 500 errors in Staging and want to review the nginx logs, you can SSH to the Staging environment and locate the logs in `/var/log/platform/<project ID>_stg`.

 Remember, when viewing the logs for Production, you have three nodes to check.